AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Experiments

 \subsection{Results}

-\textbf{Video-to-Audio} We present quantitative results comparing our method with baseline approaches on the V2A task in \tabref{tab:baselines_comparison_v2a}.
+\textbf{Video-to-Audio} We compare \method{} with baseline approaches on the V2A task in \tabref{tab:baselines_comparison_v2a}.
 Our method achieves the highest scores across all metrics, except for IB-AI and IB-AV, where S\&H reports superior values.
 This is expected, as S\&H explicitly optimizes for these metrics as part of its approach, making these scores less indicative of overall quality.
-Notably, our method demonstrates significantly better temporal alignment, with an Onset Accuracy of 0.53 compared to the top baseline score of 0.17.
+Notably, our method demonstrates significantly better temporal alignment, with an Onset Accuracy of 0.53 compared to the top baseline score of 0.3.
 Such improvements are evident with and without providing audio text descriptions.
-For a more balanced comparison, we also evaluate our model trained only on VGGSounds, showing that it still substantially outperforms baselines, highlighting the benefit of using temporally-aligned diffusion features.
+For a more balanced comparison, we also evaluate our model trained only on VGGSounds, showing that it still substantially outperforms baselines.
 This advantage is further confirmed by our user studies in \tabref{tab:user_study_baselines_unified}, where \method{} is consistently preferred, particularly for temporal alignment.
 Additionally, while Movie Gen achieves better sound quality due to its larger model (13B parameters), our method's audio-video temporal alignment is preferred 63.6\% of the time.
 We also illustrate our model's strong temporal alignment in \figref{fig:v2a_qualitatives} and on the \website{}, where we perform inference on videos requiring precise temporal audio correspondence such as `bouncing' and `tapping' sounds.
 While baselines capture semantic content, they fall short in synchronizing the precise onset of these events.